 Doors and windows that face your home’s exterior should be properly sealed ahead of the rainy season.
 The top section of your windows should have gaskets or sashes that can redirect rain drops to the glass or off to the sides to prevent water from leaking in.
 If your home improvement budget is tight, you can always resort to do-it-yourself caulking in the meantime.

 One of the most important things you should do in advance of the rainy season is make sure you have adequate homeowners insurance.
 For information on any aspect of home insurance, reach out to the insurance experts at Altra Insurance Services.
-We also offer affordable, reliable renters, motorcycle, and auto insurance.
+We also offer reliable, affordable car insurance Chula Vista, renters insurance, motorcycle insurance, and auto insurance San Diego.
 San Diego residents should call one of our friendly agents at (800) 719-9972 today for a free quote.